paulmassen/grav-plugin-seo/README.md

 ## Todo

 - [x] Do not load tab if page is modular
-- [ ] Cleanup seo.php
+- [x] Cleanup seo.php
 - [ ] Clenup doc from external_links plugin from

 ## About

-`Awesome Seo` is an user-friendly plugin for [GetGrav.org](http://getgrav.org) used to manage all your metatags and customize your pages appearance in Search Engine Results or social networks.
+`Seo` is an user-friendly plugin for [GetGrav.org](http://getgrav.org) used to manage all your metatags and customize your pages appearance in Search Engine Results or social networks.

 If you are interested in seeing this plugin in action, here is a demo:

+## Features

+-

 ## Installation and Updates